Skip to main content

 5.4. getCollection: Querying for Multiple Documents

+The getCollection action retrieves a list of documents from a collection that match a given query.
+It supports powerful filtering, sorting, and pagination capabilities using MongoDB's query syntax.
 This is the most common way to fetch the data needed to populate your application's UI.
 It is used for filling lists, data grids, dropdown selections, and chart data.

 Returns